 The tables below outline the Plan's Covered Services and the cost share(s) you must pay.
 In many spots you will see the statement, "Benefits are based on the setting in which Covered Services are received."
 In these cases you should determine where you will receive the service (i.e., in a Doctor's office, at an outpatient hospital facility, etc.) and look up that location to find out which cost share will apply.
 For example, you might get physical therapy in a Doctor's office, an outpatient hospital facility, or during an inpatient hospital stay.
-For services in the office, look up "Office Visits."
+For services in the office, look up "Office and Home Visits."
 For services in the outpatient department of a hospital, look up "Outpatient Facility Services."
 For services during an inpatient stay, look up "Inpatient Services."
 For services involving mental health, substance use disorder, or behavioral health treatment for Autism Spectrum Disorders, look up "Mental Health and Substance Use Disorder (Chemical Dependency) Services.

 Benefits In-Network Out-of-Network Acupuncture See "Therapy Services."
 Not Covered Allergy - Treatment and Testing (PCP or SPC Copayment applies to the office visit) 10% after Deductible Not Covered Ambulance Services (Ground, Air and Water) in an Emergency 10% after Deductible 10% after Deductible, limited Precertification required for non-emergency air ambulance. to \$50,000 per trip Autism Services (See Pervasive Developmental Disorders and Autism in "What's Covered") Benefits and your Copayment / Coinsurance are based on the setting Please see the section titled "Mental Health and Substance Use Diso determine your cost share.
 Precertification required for ABA therapy.
 Bariatric Surgery Only covered when performed at a Blue Distinction Center of Excellence for Specialty Care for out of CA members.
 Covered at 100% no deductible for CA plan participants.
 Covered at the benefit level of the services billed Not Covered Precertification required Bariatric Surgery Travel - \$3,000 per surgery to Blue Distinction Center of Excellence for Specialty Care within 50 miles of the patient's home.
-Covered at the benefit level of the services billed Not Covered Clinical Trails Benefits are based on the setting in which Covered Services are received Not Covered
+Covered at the benefit level of the services billed Not Covered Lodging, limited to single or double occupancy \$150 per night Not Covered Clinical Trails Benefits are based on the setting in which Covered Services are received Not Covered

-Benefits In-Network Out-of-Network Dental Services - Covered for treatment of an injury to sound and natural teeth but only if treatment is completed within 12 months of the accident.
+In-Network Out-of-Network Covered for treatment of an injury to sound and natural teeth.
 Benefits are based on the setting in which Covered Services are received Not Covered Diabetes Equipment, Education, and Supplies Diabetic Supplies (Supplies not covered under drug card are covered under medical) 10% after deductible Not Covered Screenings for gestational diabetes are covered under "Preventive Care."
 Benefits for diabetic education are based on the setting in which Covered Services are received.
-Not Covered Diagnostic Services Preferred Reference Labs 10% after Deductible Not Covered All Other Diagnostic Services 10% after Deductible Not Covered Durable Medical Equipment (DME), Medical Devices, Orthotics, Prosthetics, Medical and Surgical Supplies (Received from a Supplier) Durable Medical Equipment (DME) 10% after Deductible Not Covered Prosthetics and Orthotics (Foot orthotics are covered) 10% after Deductible, limited to \$1,000 every 5 years for snore guards Not Covered Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
-10% after Deductible, limited to one per Calendar Year Not Covered The cost shares listed above only apply when you get the equipment receive the equipment or supplies as part of an office or outpatient valued on the setting in which the covered equipment or supplies are isit, or during a Hospital Hearing Aids 10% after Deductible, limited to one per ear every three years Not Covered
+Not Covered Diagnostic Services Preferred Reference Labs 10% after Deductible Not Covered All Other Diagnostic Services 10% after Deductible Not Covered Ourable Medical Equipment (DME), Medical Devices and Supplies Durable Medical Equipment (DME) 10% after Deductible Not Covered Prosthetics and Orthotics (Foot orthotics are covered) 10% after Deductible, limited to \$1,000 every 5 years for snore guards Not Covered Wigs and Toupees Covered only for alopecia resulting from chemotherapy or radiation therapy as medically necessary.
+10% after Deductible, limited to one per Calendar Year Not Covered Covered only for alopecia resulting from chemotherapy or Deductible, limited to one per Calendar Year